VolksRat71/google-workspace-mcp/README.md

 4. Restart the MCP server

 ### Permission denied errors
-- Ensure all 4 APIs are enabled in Google Cloud Console
+- Ensure all 4 APIs (Slides, Sheets, Docs, Drive) are enabled in Google Cloud Console
-- Verify your OAuth consent screen has all required scopes
+- Verify your OAuth consent screen has all 5 required scopes
 - Check that the refresh token was generated with all scopes

 ## FAQ